Field Notes Revisited:

 Habitat loss and degradation affect British amphibians and reptiles as much as they do tropical ones.
-So after a recent expedition to Laguna del Tigre National Park, I found myself drinking mango smoothies in a restaurant on the island of Flores being interviewed by Adela about my long involvement in British amphibian and reptile conservation and the Amphibian and Reptile Groups of the UK (ARG UK).
+So after a recent expedition to Laguna del Tigre National Park, I found myself drinking mango smoothies in a restaurant on the island of Flores being interviewed by cofounder Adela Mei about my long involvement in British amphibian and reptile conservation and the Amphibian and Reptile Groups of the UK (ARG).

 Q: I wanted to talk a little bit about our involvement with ARG UK.
 Are you a member?